DashaMurasha/MO-E-EQI/README.md

 Now we move to the EQI loop to sequentially add design points to alter the Pareto front.

-First, we select new points to calculate EQI at.
+First, we select new points at which to calculate EQI.
 Covers all the points in the ranges.

 ``` r
 newdata <- expand.grid(x.1 = seq(from=x_c_1_range[1], to=x_c_1_range[2], length.out = 100),